ddev/ddev/docs/content/users/extend/additional-services.md

 You can update an add-on by running `ddev add-on get <addonname>`, or remove it by running `ddev add-on remove <addonname>`.

-If you have add-ons that were installed before v1.22, update them with `ddev add-on get <addonname>` and they will be versioned and available in `ddev add-on list --installed`.

 ## Adding Custom Configuration to an Add-on

 Sometimes it's necessary to add custom configuration to an add-on.
 For example, in [`ddev-redis`](https://github.com/ddev/ddev-redis) the `image` is set to `image: redis:${REDIS_TAG:-6-bullseye}` (it is important to have the default value for `$REDIS_TAG`).
 If you wanted to change this to use `7-bookworm` instead, you would have two choices: